Edifice Core#

 </Window>

-You can thus describe your entire application as a single root Element, which is composed of various sub-Elements representing different parts of your application.
-Each Element is responsible for managing its own state, updating it as necessary given user interactions and events.
-Because state is self-contained, you can compose Elements arbitarily, including across projects.
+You describe your entire application as a single root Element, which has child Elements representing different parts of your application.
+Each Element is responsible for managing its own state.

 Model-View-Update#